HypeCheck

 What It Doesn't Do

-Won't automatically help you lose weight — studies show people eat more at the next meal to compensate for the calories they skipped.
-No proven benefit for diabetes treatment or prevention in humans.
-The anti-inflammatory and gut health effects seen in mouse studies don't yet translate to proven human benefits.
+Won't help you lose weight on its own — studies show people eat more at the next meal to compensate for the calories saved.
+No proven benefit for diabetes management beyond avoiding a sugar spike.
+No human evidence it treats ulcerative colitis or liver disease.
 Not a metabolism booster.
-Not a cure for obesity.
+Not a proven anti-inflammatory in humans.

 Evidence-Based Benefits